East Central Indiana Pumpkin Patches, Orchards & Corn Mazes

-Jacob’s Family Orchard is known for its huge children’s play area and sunflower field!
+Jacob’s Family Orchard is known for its huge farm-themed children’s play area and apple cinnamon donuts.
 They also have an apple orchard, sunflower field, and pumpkins available for purchase.
-They offer wagon rides and yummy goodies like homemade doughnuts (25 years in the making!), sandwiches, ice cream treats, and slushies.
+They offer wagon rides and yummy goodies like donuts, sandwiches, ice cream treats, and slushies.
 Visitors are treated to a free sample donut, but be warned – you’ll leave with a dozen or two!

 The nitty-gritty: No admission fee.
-Combo admission passes are $6 for access to the play area, sunflower trail, and hayride.
-Individually these are $2-4 a person.
-Seasonal passes for individuals and families are available.
-Pumpkins are $0.30/pound.
+Admission for the play area, sunflower trail, and wagon ride.
+Affordable seasonal passes for individuals and families are available.
+Open 7 days a week.

 Jump on their hay wagon for a ride out to the pumpkin patch!
-While at Landess Farms, you can pick out your own pumpkins, navigate through their 10-acre corn maze, and visit their farm stand.
-They were featured as one of Indiana’s Top 30 Pumpkin Patches in the state!
+While at Landess Farms, you can pick out your pumpkins, navigate through their 10-acre corn maze, and visit their farm stand.

-The nitty-gritty: $8/person admission (kids 3 & under get in free) includes a small pumpkin, hayride, and unlimited passes to our corn maze!
+The nitty-gritty: $9.50/person admission (kids 2 & under get in free) includes a small pumpkin, hayride, and unlimited passes to our corn maze!
 No admission to visit the farm stand.

-This 73-acre rural farm in Hancock County offers lots of family-fun!
-In the Fall they offer a pumpkin patch, hayrides, corn mazes (including a kid’s maze), an apple canyon, Fall decor for purchase, and a scream park for Halloween.
-They always have a Kids Zone available with over 20 activities, their Farm Store, and a Snack Bar.
-Last year we spent 3 hours just checking out the Fall activities!
+This 73-acre rural farm in Hancock County offers lots of family fun!
+They offer a pumpkin patch, hayrides, corn mazes (including a kid’s maze), an apple canyon, Fall decor for purchase, and Piney Acres Scream Farm for Halloween.
+They always have a Kids Zone with over 20 activities, their Farm Store, and a Snack Bar.
+Last year, we spent 3 hours just checking out the Fall activities!

 There’s a lot to do at Russell Farm!
-Activities include a pumpkin patch, corn mazes, a petting zoo, snack shack, and shopping in the country store.
+Activities include a pumpkin patch, mini-golf, corn mazes, a petting zoo, a snack shack, pedal cars, play areas, and more.
 Hayrides are available for a ride out to the pumpkin patch, and afterward, you can check out the corn maze and petting zoo.
 The snack shack has treats like apple cider, burgers, hot dogs, pumpkin treats, and caramel apples.
-Activities included in the admission are numerous: 2 corn mazes, mini-golf, petting zoo, hayrides, rope maze, bounce houses, slides, pedal tractors, merry-go-round, and more.
+Admission includes numerous activities: 2 corn mazes, mini-golf, petting zoo, hayrides, rope maze, bounce houses, slides, pedal tractors, merry-go-round, and more.

 The nitty-gritty: No admission for visiting the store or purchasing items.
-Admission for unlimited activities: $10/pp on weekdays, $12/pp on weekends, ages 2 & under are free. $8 for Veterans, active military members (for an individual with ID only), and ages 65+.
-Pumpkins not included in admission price (average carving pumpkins range $5-10).
+Entry for unlimited activities: $12.50/pp on weekdays, $15/pp on weekends, ages 2 & under are free. $8 for Veterans, active military members (for an individual with ID only), and ages 65+.
+Pumpkins are not included in the admission price (average carving pumpkins range $5-12).

 Smith Family Farms has a pumpkin patch waiting for you!
 They’ve got a corn maze, hayrides, a full playground, a petting zoo, and a pumpkin patch.
-Lots of fun for a low admission price (only $5!).
-The kids can even take a pony ride for only $2.00!
-Food and drinks are available, such as burgers, hot nachos, and caramel apples.
+Lots of fun for a low admission price.
+The kids can even take a pony ride for only $3.00!
+Food and drinks, such as burgers, hot nachos, and caramel apples, are available.

-The nitty-gritty: Open in October every Saturday + Sunday of October from 11 am-5 pm. $5 admission, ages 2 and under are free.
-Pumpkins are $3-$20.
+The nitty-gritty: Open in October every Saturday + Sunday of October from 11 am-5 pm. $6 admission, ages 2 and under, are free.
+Pumpkins are $3-$10.

-Spangler Farms offers pre-picked pumpkins from their pumpkin patch and other fall goodies at their market.
-For a limited time, during the summer, they also have a sunflower field.
-In their market, you’ll find locally grown veggies, fruit, pumpkins, mums, straw, and fall decorations.
+Spangler Farms offers pre-picked pumpkins and wagon rides to their pumpkin patch for you-pick pumpkins and a sunflower field.
+Other fall goodies are available for purchase at their market, like locally grown veggies, fruit, pumpkins, mums, straw, and fall decorations.

 Tuttle Orchard is a family-friendly orchard and farm located in east-central Indiana.
 They have been around for more than 90 years!
 Activities include a Pumpkin Patch, Sunflower Fields, U-pick Apples, goat & llama viewing, bee hive observation, Tractor Town Kid’s Area, Corn Maze, Cafe, Farm Store, Wagon Rides, and U-Cut Flower Patch.
 The Farm Store is open year-round and sells over 200 locally raised or produced products.
 Fall decor items include pumpkins, straw bales, corn stalks, squash, gourds, and mums.
-Enjoy a hand-dipped caramel apple, and apple cider slushie while you’re here!
+Enjoy a hand-dipped caramel apple, apple cider slushie, or food from the Grill while you visit.